mahaplatform/backframe/README.md

   <img src="https://img.shields.io/codeclimate/coverage/github/mahaplatform/backframe.svg?maxAge=600" alt="Code Coverage" />
 </a>

-Backframe is a javascript library for declaratively creating REST APIs and asynchronous service workers.
-Backframe provides simple, declarative tools for creating units of work that can be handled both synchronously or asynchronously.
+Backframe is a javascript library for declaratively creating REST APIs for Express.
+Express is a great tool for building lightweight web and application servers, but it leaves almost all of the implementation to the developer.
+When building REST API's, this usually ends up requiring the developer to write a lot of tedious and repetitive code.
+Backframe provides simple, declarative tools for building REST APIs.

 [Read the overview](https://github.com/mahaplatform/backframe/blob/master/docs/overview.md)